joanllobera/joanllobera.github.io/_teaching/animation-foundations.md

 ### 1.3 Credits

+The materials here introduced have been used in a course delivered at the third year of a four year degree for computer scientists specialized in videogame development.
+The materials have been used during scholar years 2017-18, 2018-19 and 2019-20 at ENTI-UB ( [Escola de Noves Tecnologies Interactives](www.enti.cat) of [Universitat de Barcelona](www.ub.edu)).

 The course has been organized using a miscelanea of materials, both adapting topics and exercises from academic-oriented books and from tutorials available online.
 I have tried to credit all the sources used, but please let me know if some material does not credit properly the original source.

 **Bibliography**